mamathew98/code2gether/README.md

 npm install
 ```

-6) Make sure Your 9000 port on device is available and run `npm install` in `/PeerServer` directoy
+6) Make sure Your 9000 port on device is available and run `npm start` in `/PeerServer` directoy

 ```
 npm start